-Deep Neural Networks (DNNs) have demonstrated impressive performance in complex machine learning tasks such as image classification, human action recognition or sentiment analysis.
-These methods are so successful because they are forming an efficient internal representation of the learning problem by applying a sequence of nonlinear transformations to the input.
+With the availability of large databases and recent improvements in deep learning methodology, the performance of AI systems is reaching or even exceeding the human level on an increasing number of complex tasks.
+Deep Neural Networks (DNNs) are particularly successful, because they are forming an efficient internal representation of the learning problem by applying a sequence of nonlinear transformations to the input.
 This provides a very efficient way to fight the curse of dimensionality and learn the optimal features for a given problem.

 The main focus of our work lies on

 - Information-theoretical analysis of deep neural networks.

 - Application of deep learning to various problems.

 - Development of novel convolutional and recurrent architectures.

 - Understanding and interpreting the reasoning of the system.

 - Incorporation of a priori knowledge and side information into the learning process.

 - S. Bosse, D. Maniry, K.-R. Müller, T. Wiegand, and W. Samek, "Deep Neural Networks for No-Reference and Full-Reference Image Quality Assessment", IEEE Transactions on Image Processing, September 2017.